tapiwam/Hyperledger-Apps/acme-airline/airlinev3/README.md

-# Airline Model Version 2
+# Airline Model Version 3

 ## Hyperledger Modelling Notes

 ### High level Components

 - Basic Aircraft
+  - As an airline we have to have some planes right?
-  - Define a basic layer of the aircraft model to demonstrate basic structure of a model file and resource.
+  - Defines a basic structure for an aircraft model respresenting a plane.

 - Participants
-  - In this project we will be creating an abstract role that is then extended by particular specific role types. e.g. A Network Admin, a B2BPartner, A personal participant.
+  - As the parent case study suggests our system will need to handle various actors or `particitant` definitions. e.g. A Network Admin, a B2BPartner, A personal participant.
+  - An abstract `participant` role is defined with infomation that every participant needs and then this is extended to specific role types with any custom details that each participant type may have.
-  - `Contact` concept to keep track of users
+  - Further encapsulation is demonstarted by the `Contact` concept to keep track of users.
+This isn't an explicit `Resource` but can be used in a resource.

+- Routing
+  - Let'S say a particular route for ACME flys from [EWR(New York) to HOU], [HOU to SEA] and then from [SEA to EWR].
+  - Each route is assigned a flight number and if it is flow more than once that day it is assigned.
+  - Since ACME has multiple planes with possibly diffent capacity we want the flexiblity to have either the entire route or even portions of a route to be assigned to one of more planes depending on availabilty and demand.
+    - e.g. If a first leg needed a jumbo jet but subscequent flight only needed half the seats a smaller plane can be used for the rest of the route.
+  - Suppose we also have smaller airlines that share flight with ACME Air.
+Suppose ACME Air(AE101) hosts seats on a flight for Budget air(BU450).
+In this case BU450 would be an alias for AE101.

+---

 ### Composer modelling language